wuschi/mopidy-phoniebox/README.rst

 Mopidy-Phoniebox
 ****************************

+A phoniebox / jukebox4kids extension for mopidy.

+If you have no idea what a phoniebox is, please have a look at the `project resources <#projectresources>`__.

+Currently the following features are implemented:

-This mopidy extension shuts down the machine when mopidy is not playing anything for the configured time in minutes.
+- an idle watchdog which shuts down the machine when not playing for a defined amount of minutes
+- support for playback controls via GPIO buttons

 Installation
 ============